u-cha/currency_exchange/README.md

 Implements CRUD operations for currencies, currency exchange rates.
 You can get/post currencies/exchange rates.
 You can convert currencies.

+### Launch instructions
+After `git clone`ing the project, you'll need to:
+- create an `.env` file in the root folder (TODO: provide `.example.env`)
+- create a postgres db according to your `.env` credentials
+- launch alembic migrations to populate the database

+You can then `uvicorn main:app --reload` and use the API directly with Swagger on your `localhost:8000/docs/`.

+There is also frontend support which is currently under development and works like so:
+- launch `launch_local_nginx.sh` script which will start a local NGINX server in a docker container.
+- this script will serve a single page on `localhost:3000` which will make requests to `localhost:8000`
+- You'll need to have your uvicorn serving on `localhost:8000`
+- currently only the `currencies/` endpoint is supported, it just outputs the list of available currencies

 ### Endpoints currently available:

 GET currencies/ - returns a list of available currencies.